danemacmillan/vagrantshell/README.md

 address bar.

-The setup is a little different if using the Apache server, as it does not support wildcard server names like nginx.
+The setup is a little different if using the Apache server, as it does not support wildcard server names like Nginx.

 ### Post-provision